American Revolutionary War: Western campaign

 From the beginning of the war, Bernardo de Gálvez, the Governor of Spanish Louisiana, allowed the Americans to import supplies and munitions into New Orleans, then ship them to Pittsburgh.
 This provided an alternative transportation route for the Continental Army, bypassing the British blockade of the Atlantic Coast.

-The trade was organized by Oliver Pollock, a successful merchant in Havana and New Orleans who was appointed US "commercial agent".
-It also helped support the American campaign in the west; in the 1778 Illinois campaign, militia under General George Rogers Clark.

 In February 1778, an expedition of militia to destroy British military supplies in settlements along the Cuyahoga River was halted by adverse weather.
 Later in the year, a second campaign was undertaken to seize the Illinois Country from the British.
-Virginia militia, Canadien settlers, and Indian allies commanded by Colonel George Rogers Clark captured Kaskaskia on July 4 then secured Vincennes, though Vincennes was recaptured by Quebec Governor Henry Hamilton.
-In early 1779, the Virginians counter-attacked in the siege of Fort Vincennes and took Hamilton prisoner.
-Clark secured western British Quebec as the American Northwest Territory in the Treaty of Paris concluding the war.
+Virginia militia, Canadien settlers, and Indian allies commanded by Colonel George Rogers Clark captured Kaskaskia on July 4 and then secured Vincennes, though Vincennes was recaptured by Quebec Governor Henry Hamilton.
+The Spanish-aligned fur trader Francis Vigo, an American sympathizer, alerted Clark to the threat posed to his control of the west by Hamilton's position and in early 1779, the Virginians counter-attacked in the siege of Fort Vincennes and took Hamilton prisoner.
+Clark secured western British Quebec as the American Northwest Territory in the Treaty of Paris as the Revolutionary War came to an end.

-When Spain joined France's war against Britain in 1779, their treaty specifically excluded Spanish military action in North America.
+When Spain joined France's war against Britain in the Anglo-French War in 1779, their treaty specifically excluded Spanish military action in North America.
 Later that year, however, Gálvez initiated offensive operations against British outposts.
 First, he cleared British garrisons in Baton Rouge, Louisiana, Fort Bute, and Natchez, Mississippi, and captured five forts.
-In doing so, Gálvez opened navigation on the Mississippi River north to the American settlement in Pittsburg.
+In doing so, Gálvez opened navigation on the Mississippi River north to the American settlement in Pittsburgh.